By using this site, you agree to the Privacy Policy and Terms of Use.

 Clinical Implications for Exercise Prescription

-The findings have practical implications for athletes, coaches, and exercise professionals developing nutrition strategies for endurance events.
+The findings from Rothschild et al. have practical implications for athletes, coaches, and exercise professionals developing nutrition strategies for endurance events.
 While muscle glycogen sparing contributes to performance benefits, practitioners should understand it represents just one component of carbohydrate’s ergogenic effects.

 Carbohydrate ingestion during prolonged endurance exercise produces a statistically significant but modest 9% reduction in muscle glycogen depletion, though this effect was undetectable in 96% of individual study comparisons.